If you're looking to expand your business into the UK, navigating the country’s legal landscape is a critical first step.

 If you are setting up an office in the UK then EU businesses need to be aware of The Data Protection Act 2018 and the interplay with the EU General Data Protection Regulation (GDPR).Regulation (EU) 679/2016 on the processing of personal data and on the free movement of data came into force in May 2018 in the EU.
 The Data Protection Act 2018 (DPA) was brought into force in the UK for those areas of data protection to be dealt with under UK national law.

 Until the end of the Brexit transition period on the 31 December 2020, all EU data protection laws applied in the UK together with all UK specific data protection legislation, such as the UK Data Protection Act 2018.
 On the 1 January 2021, the EU GDPR ceased to directly apply to the UK.
-However, it became part of UK domestic law subject to amendments to make GDPR UK specific.
+However, it became part of UK domestic law, subject to amendments to make GDPR UK-specific.
 This is referred to as the UK GDPR.

-If your business is based in the EU but has an office in the UK you may need to comply with both EU GDPR and UK GDPR.
-That is because the regulations have extra-territorial effect.
+If your business is based in the EU but has an office in the UK, you may need to comply with both EU GDPR and UK GDPR.
+That is because the regulations have an extra-territorial effect.
 Therefore, if you are setting up an office in the UK, it is crucial that you consider GDPR compliance with both regimes and with the regulations on both employee data and business data.
 Whilst this may sound complex, the EU has said that the UK GDPR provisions pass their adequacy test.
 So, this does simplify matters to a certain extent, however, it is still important to ensure that the EU base and your new UK office are complying with the right GDPR provisions or, where necessary, both sets of regulations.

 Complying with both sets of GDPR regulations may not be as complicated as it sounds provided you get the right professional support and your business is organised.
 The first step is to map the data flow anticipated between the EU and UK offices to ensure compliance with the relevant GDPR and to assess how best to record data activities to remain GDPR compliant.
 In addition, commercial contracts may need to be written with up-to-date GDPR provisions given the EU centre of operations for the business and its UK base.